The Ultimate Guide: How to Get Vegan Recipes to Taste Like Meat?

 - Sushi: See the above notes about smoked salmon as most sushi you make will likely use the above techniques!
 For a smoked salmon roll, place your roasted carrot with smoked flavor into the roll with a line of sauce that is mostly a combination of nori and dulce mixed into something like vegan mayonaisse.
 For a spicy tuna roll, marinade dried mashed tofu with a chili sauce, some mayonaisse, and lots of seaweed.
 Always, add a dab or serve with soy sauce or tamari.

-- Eastern Umami: When thinking of most Asian umami, this is what we think of.
-It'll be achieved by a combination of 1:1:1 miso, seaweed, and ginger added to your vegetable stock.
+- Eastern Umami: It'll be achieved by a combination of 1:1:1 white miso, seaweed, and ginger added to your vegetable stock.
 We tend to use 1 tablespoon of each into a 2 serving recipe for a stir-fry, soup, or noodle dish.
 While this isn't exactly traditional to use miso in every recipe, the miso definitely helps to add a certain flavor that matches Chicken and helps heighten the flavors in the entire dish using a natural, healthy form of salt.
 The seaweed helps elevate the dish by complicating the flavors and replaces the need for anchovy in a lot of Korean or Thai dishes.
-And ginger helps compliment these flavors and can be found traditionally needed in many Eastern recipes.
+And ginger helps compliment these flavors and can be found traditionally used in many Eastern recipes.

 - Western Umami: When thinking of most European umami, this combination is what we think can be used in most stews and deep sauces.
 The combination of bay leaves, carrots, celery, onion, and garlic really crate a base for a lot of your favorite dishes.
 Recipes like chicken soup or beef stew perfectly match these flavors to use as a base for your favorite meat-based soups and sauces.